petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation/troubleshooting-elasticsearch-common-issues.md

 # Troubleshooting Elasticsearch: Common Issues

-Listed here are some of the most common issues you'll encounter while configuring Elasticsearch and Liferay.
-Additional specific errors are discussed in [Troubleshooting the Elasticsearch Connection](troubleshooting-elasticsearch-installation/troubleshooting-elasticsearch-liferay-connection.md).
+Listed here are some common issues you may encounter while configuring Elasticsearch and Liferay.
+Additional connection-specific errors are discussed in [Troubleshooting the Elasticsearch Connection](./troubleshooting-the-elasticsearch-connection.md).

 ## Cluster Name